Tushar Vashisht

-Tushar Vashisht is an Indian entrepreneur.
+Tushar Vashisht (born 3 April 1985) is an Indian entrepreneur.
 He is the co-founder and CEO of consumer health app HealthifyMe.
 He is a former investment banker, was an early employee at Aadhaar and is a University of Pennsylvania graduate.

 Early life

 Vashisht was born in Karnal, Haryana, to SN Vashisht, former Director General of Police of Haryana, and Dr. Suneeta Madan, daughter of veterinary scientist ML Madan.